This article was updated on July 18, 2018.

 Retention incentives for your top talent can positively impact your bottom line.
-The market for strategic talent is tight, according to Strategic Drift: How HR Plans for Change, a study conducted by The Economist Intelligence Unit (EIU) and supported by the ADP Research Institute®.
-And in fact, 76 percent of executives believe that the market for skilled talent will only get tighter.
+The market for strategic talent is tight, according to Strategic Drift: How HR Plans for Change, a study conducted by The Economist Intelligence Unit (EIU) and supported by the ADP Research Institute® (ADP RI).
+In fact, 76 percent of executives believe that the market for skilled talent will only get tighter.
 Additionally, 69 percent of executives feel that top talent will get more expensive in industries including IT, data analysis, hospitality and manufacturing, putting retention efforts at premium.

 Know What Talent Is Strategic